Contemporary literature

 1 November 2012 - Review of Fabulating Beauty: Perspectives on the Fiction of Peter Carey, edited by Andreas Gaile

-In difficult publishing times such as ours, when it becomes something of a gamble to try and sell an edited collection ofessays on a single author, Andreas Gaile's Fabulating Beauty.
-Perspectives on the Fiction of Peter Carey is an invaluable…
+In difficult publishing times such as ours, when it becomes something of a gamble to try and sell an edited collection of essays on a…

 1 May 2006 - Review of After Electra: Rage, Grief and Hope in Twentieth-Century Fiction, by Eden Liddelow

-The subtitle of Eden Liddelow's After Electra, 'rage, grief and hope in twentieth- century fiction', signals that the journey/reading of it will not be for the faint hearted .
-I' II admit to feeling a Iittle faint, not in…
+The subtitle of Eden Liddelow's After Electra, 'rage, grief and hope in twentieth-century fiction', signals that the journey/reading of it will not be for…

-1 May 2005 - Review of Gangland: Cultural Elites and the New Generationalism, by Mark Davis.1 May 1998
+1 May 2005 - Review of Gangland: Cultural Elites and the New Generationalism, by Mark Davis

-- Blue Corner and Red Corner, Metropolis and Province : Literature and Education in Contemporary Australia
+1 May 1998 - Blue Corner and Red Corner, Metropolis and Province: Literature and Education in Contemporary Australia

 1 June 2013 - Review of J.M.
 Coetzee and the Paradox of Postcolonial Authorship, by Jane Poyner

-1 October 2010 - Review of Rainforest Narratives: The Work of Janette Turner Hospital, by David CaUahan.
+1 October 2010 - Review of Rainforest Narratives: The Work of Janette Turner Hospital, by David Callahan

 1 October 2010 - Review of Peter Carey, by Graham Huggan, and Peter Carey, by Bruce Woodcock